website watertownhistory.org

 With one exception, that of John W. Cole, Mr. Chadwick was the oldest settler here, coming to Watertown, March 12, 1837.
 Mr. Chadwick journeyed from Beloit to this place on foot, following the bank of Rock River.
 At this time Janesville and Beloit had each one house.
 Mr. Chadwick arrived at Fort Atkinson a few days after Dwight Foster and wife had settled there, and he stopped over night with this hospitable pioneer couple.

 In 1842 Mr. Chadwick married Jane M. Johnson, daughter of the first white settler of Watertown, the late Timothy Johnson, who with one son, Allen H., of Minneapolis, Minn., and Miss Mary E. and Miss Nettie A., both residing at home survives him.
 Deceased taught school here somewhere between 1838 and 1840, and could lay claim to being the first teacher in Watertown.
 Mr. Chadwick claimed to have been the first to start a brick yard here in 1847, Andrew Willard, now living at Beaver Dam, being the molder.
-He had been connected with Watertown Lodge F. and A.M. for 37 years, and at the time of his death was its oldest member.
+He had been connected with Watertown Lodge F. & A.M. for 37 years, and at the time of his death was its oldest member.

 Mr. Chadwick was born at Bradford, Vermont, November, 1810.
 He was a man of unblemished reputation, upright in all his dealings, and a fine type of the old pioneer now so rapidly passing from our midst.
 During his residence here of many years he had always been met with the kindliest of feeling in recognition of his warm, friendly attachments for those with whom he came in contact, and his memory will be long cherished by a wide circle of acquaintances.
 In their affliction his family has the warm sympathy of the entire community and may they find consolation in the knowledge of his pure and unselfish life.